kzhoulatte/donation_analysis/src/README.md

 Contents:
 	1. donation_analytics.py
+	2. donation_analytics_stream.py

 This is the codes I write to analyse the repeat donations as requested.

 	The code can be run with:

 	1. Use ./run.sh commands in ../ directory;
-	2. Use python ./donation_analytics.py ../input/itcont.txt ../input/percentile.txt ../output/repeat_donors.txt in ./src/ directory.
+	2. Use python3 ./donation_analytics.py ../input/itcont.txt ../input/percentile.txt ../output/repeat_donors.txt in ./src/ directory.

 repeat_donors.txt in ../output/ are the output file.